Originally published December 16, 2015 at midnight, updated December 16, 2015 at midnight

 Overall champions: League of LEGOs from Horizon Christian School, Banana Bot Builders from Fisher’s Landing neighborhood (Vancouver), Hood River Brick Bots — a Hood River neighborhood team.

 Overall second place: Pandroids from Wy’east Middle School, The Gears from Henkle Middle School, Nuclear Recyclers from May Street Elementary.

 Additional top teams that advanced to the state tournament: Iha Ike from Trout Lake School, Fusion X and System Overload from Wasco County 4H, Eco Ninjas from Goldendale Middle School, Bottle Busters and Trash Busters from Klickitat Schools, W.I.T.
 Don’t Panic from May Street Elementary, Techno Salmon — a Hood River neighborhood team.

-The Gorge FLL award winners include:
+The Gorge FLL award winners from all three tournaments include:

 Rising Star award: Westside Bigfoot Inc. from Westside Elementary, Fluffy Pink Unicorns from Mid Valley Elementary.

 Core Values award: Ike Iha from Trout Lake School, Trash Talkers from Westside Elementary, W.I.T Don’t Panic from May Street Elementary.

 Project award: Iha Ike from Trout Lake School, Couch Potatoes from Henkle Middle School, May Street Robo-Dragons from May Street Elementary.